UPPMAX/HPC-python/docs/day3/big_data.rst

        - Example: On Bianca you may get 7 GB instead of 8 GB.

-.. admonition:: How much memory do I get with 5 cores?
+.. challenge:: How much memory do I get with 5 cores?
    :class: dropdown

    - Multiply the RAM per core with number of allocated cores..